gasolin/foxbox/README.md

 Though the VM already popup a separate window.
 You can still remote access to VM via command:

     $ vagrant ssh

+When you reopen VM second time, it will be start with GUI environment.

+To access Terminal in GUI environment, open `Start Menu > System Tools > XTerm` or `UXTerm`.

 ### Step 2: Build FirefoxOS